City of residence: San Juan Capistrano, CA

 Describe your biggest contribution or the project you are most proud of while on the PFAC.
 How has it/how will it improve the patient & family experience?

-I was involved in providing guidance for the design of the MemorialCare Cancer Institute at Saddleback Memorial to create a pleasing environment for all the senses.
+I was involved in providing guidance for the design of the MemorialCare Cancer Institute at Saddleback Medical Center to create a pleasing environment for all the senses.
 Also, I participated in a week-long Acute Care Services Patient Experience Rapid Process Development team to better the patient and family experience.